zweedao/IDD-Fa19-Lab6/README.md

 **Describe what changes you made to the baseline chatbot here.
 Don't forget to push your modified code to this repository.**

-Change most of the chat messages to turn it into ZenBot - Your personal Buddha, who gives advices and stuff!
+Change most of the chat messages to turn it into ZenBot - Your personal Buddha, who gives life advices and stuff!

 ## Record someone trying out your ChatBot